netanel4443/MapWithWeatherData/README.md

 ## Project Description

-An app that allows use to draw polygons and place markers on the map the user can view his markers record in a seperate screen with additional details obtained from weather api like: temperature , feels like temperature, country
+An app that allows use to draw polygons and place markers on the map the user can view his markers record in a separate screen with additional details obtained from weather api like: temperature , feels like temperature, country

 ## Features
 - placing markers on the map
 - drawing polygons on the map
-- a seperate screen that the user can view his markers recording with weather data
+- a separate screen that the user can view his markers recording with weather data
 - clicking on a marker shows location's temperature
 -
 ## Installation Instructions